kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 </dependencies>
 ```

-#### Api module
+#### API module

-Api module will be the core module of our microservice that will be executed, hence it needs `kumuluzee-core`
+API module will be the core module of our microservice that will be executed.
+It needs `kumuluzee-core`
-and `kumuluzee-servlet-jetty` modules.
-It will expose business logic as RESTful services, hence the `business-logic`
-and `kumuluzee-jax-rs-jersey` modules.
-We will also add `kumuluzee-maven-plugin` to package our microservice in a
+and `kumuluzee-servlet-jetty` dependecies.
+It will expose business logic as a RESTful services, so it requires the `kumuluzee-jax-rs-jersey` dependency and the `business-logic` module.
+We will also add the `kumuluzee-maven-plugin` to package our microservice in a
-uber JAR.
+Uber JAR.

 ```xml
 <dependencies>